9:00-9:30 - Registration & Light Breakfast

 Option B: Student Perspectives on OER and Textbook Affordability

-Presenters: Student panel facilitated by Nicolas Simon, Associate Professor of Sociology at Eastern Connecticut State University
+Facilitator: Nicolas Simon, Associate Professor of Sociology at Eastern Connecticut State University

 Description: In this panel, students share their firsthand experiences with Open Educational Resources (OER) and the impact of textbook costs on their academic journey.
 Panelists will discuss how OER has influenced their access to learning materials, classroom engagement, and overall academic success.
 Their voices highlight the real-world importance of affordability, access, and openness in higher education.